Course No. 9032

 After reading Chapter 10, participants will be able to:

-d.
-Identifying the factors that determine the corporate tax attributes of an acquired corporation that carry over to the acquiring or successor corporation.
+- Recognize various business dispositions and tax-advantaged reorganization possibilities, including the types of transactions that qualify as non-taxable reorganizations and identify the factors that determine the corporate tax attributes of an acquired corporation that carry over to the acquiring or successor corporation.

 After studying the materials in Chapter 10, answer the exam questions 120 to 125.